Setting up a Holiday Home in Portugal

 However, it doesn't have to be difficult to get that dream property in Algarve, for example.
 To make the whole thing much more manageable here are some simple laws when it comes down to purchasing new properties in Portugal:

 - Enlist the help of a local solicitor or another specialist company at the time of purchase.
-Unless you speak reasonable Portuguese, you will need help setting up your agreements with your utility companies- Câmara Municipal for water, EDP for electricity and a local gas supplier.
+Unless you speak reasonable Portuguese, you will need help setting up your agreements with your utility companies- Câmara Municipal for water, and local electricity and gas suppliers.

 - To own property or do any official business in Portugal you need a fiscal number.
 While your solicitor will take care of this, if you are not resident in an EU country you will also need someone to act as your fiscal representative, if you are not planning on living in Portugal full-time.
 There are a number of specialist companies in Portugal that offer this service.